Swanbourne House School, Swanbourne

 Not lacking!
-There’s a well-kept 20m swimming pool within an attractive walled area, an athletics track, a mixture of grass and artificial cricket nets, four astro courts, 10 tennis courts, a Cricket Pavilion, a dance studio and – Pringle jumper alert – a 6-hole golf course with views over the vale.
+There’s a well-kept 20m indoor swimming pool within an attractive walled area, an athletics track, a mixture of grass and artificial cricket nets, four astro pitches, 10 tennis courts, a Cricket Pavilion, a dance studio and – Pringle jumper alert – a 6-hole golf course with views over the vale.
 The indoor hall accommodates three badminton courts as well as facilitating indoor cricket nets and mini basketball courts.

 In 2015 the Music department was refurbished and it’s now a great facility, with practice and teaching rooms, plus a percussion room though there’s currently no dedicated drama space, with the main gym hall doubling up for drama shows and assemblies.

 But Swanbourne’s loveliest facility is its grounds, including massive wooded areas where kids roam around and make dens and climb trees (within reason – don’t worry, they’re stopped before they reach the top!).

-There are stunning parts and in truth the occasionally scruffy corner too, but the new Head is dynamic and super sporty and hellbent on raising the bar at the school – she’s already earmarked a paddock on the approach to the school for a sporting ‘showpitch’ and facilities in general are high on her radar.
+There are stunning parts and in truth the occasionally scruffy corner too, but the new Head is dynamic and super sporty and hellbent on raising the bar at the school – she’s already created a paddock on the approach to the school for a sporting ‘showpitch’ and facilities in general are high on her radar.

-It’s a non-selective cohort here, but with smaller than average class sizes of 10-14, there’s clearly plenty of attention to help the kids reach their goals – I’m liking the sound of the new ethos for the school which is ‘Unlocking Individual Greatness’.
+It’s a non-selective cohort here, but with smaller than average class sizes of 14-18, there’s clearly plenty of attention to help the kids reach their goals – I’m liking the sound of the new ethos for the school which is ‘Unlocking Individual Greatness’.
 In 2018, 13 scholarships were divvied out to the likes of Cheltenham, Bloxham, Stowe, Rugby and Oundle across sport, music and academic, but equally there’s good SEN support for those who need it, and the excellent new Head of SEN Justine Michener is an easy recommendation for me, as I have personal experience of her expertise – she was Head of my own kids’ (OFSTED Outstanding) junior school for 6 years.
 Internal Scholarships have also been introduced for yrs 7 and 8 across Academics, Music, Drama, DT, Art and Sport.